-11. Playas Tortugas Beach
+11. Have Fun at Playas Tortugas Beach

 The daytime hours on this beach are great for families, with the warm water and clean sand making it fun for all ages.
-As the sun goes down, the party starts, with live music and groups of fun seekers flooding the beach for a real Cancun experience.
+As the sun goes down, the party starts, with live music and groups of fun-seekers flooding the beach for a real Cancun experience.

-12. Catamaran Cruise
+12. Sail on a Catamaran Cruise

+Many of these cruises also offer the option to get off of the boat and enjoy water activities such as swimming and fishing.
 There are lots of different cruise options to choose from so it helps to know what type of activities you’re looking for.
 Water sports?
 Relaxation?
+Dinner and sunset?
 Island hopping?
 Or just a party cruise?

-13. Chichen Itza
+13. Visit Famous Chichen Itza

 When people ask us what to do in Cancun, aside from partying and going to the beach, we always suggest they get to know the history of the original inhabitants.